apache/pulsar/site2/docs/admin-api-transactions.md

 The transaction stats in transaction pending ack that can be retrieved include:
 * **cumulativeAckPosition:** The position that this transaction cumulatively acknowledges in this subscription.

-Use one of the following ways to get transaction in pending ack stats:
+Use one of the following ways to get transaction stats in pending ack:

 ````mdx-code-block
 <Tabs groupId="api-choice"